amd/aocl-data-analytics/doc/python_intro.rst

 Your AOCL-DA package comes bundled with a Python wheel, ``aoclda-*.whl``, where ``*`` depends on your particular system.
 To install the AOCL-DA Python API simply use the command ``pip install aoclda-*.whl``.
 This will install the necessary libraries and dependencies.
+If you find that your system is incompatible with the supplied wheel, you can instead install the Python package using the spack recipe at the following link: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html

 .. note::
    Python support on Windows is currently experimental.
 A Fortran runtime library ``libifcore-mt.lib`` is required, so you will need to install the Intel Fortran compiler and set the environment variable ``FORTRAN_RUNTIME`` to point to the directory containing the corresponding DLL.